dreamgrove/dreamgrove/content/guardian/azerite-analysis.md

 At 370, the size of the absorb is 14842.

 This trait results in around 1k healing per second average, assuming the full absorb is consumed every 15 seconds.
-It's quite strong (relative to the other absorb-type traits) if you can reliably trigger the effect, for example in dungeons when pulling large packs of trash.
+It's very strong if you can reliably trigger the effect, for example in dungeons when pulling large packs of trash.

 ## Gemhide